uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 Create a summary and visualizations of the department's format data, prioritizing risk information.
 It orients the department to the information in the spreadsheet and highlights areas of higher risk.
-The spreadsheet is created using ARCHive format data and the department_reports.py script.

 ## Analysis

 Use Excel and the data from the department report spreadsheet to make graphs of the data.
-In some cases, the data must be summarized further.
+In some cases, the data must be edited first.
 Use the example department report as a template for the new report.

 ### Overview